afnansyed/Cue-Cetera/ModelControl/README.md

 Using the test datasets and labels, we applied the test data to the model and it converged with:
 - 48.30% accuracy in testing

 This value is close to the validation accuracy score, meaning that the model is not overfitting.
-Here is a summary of its perforamnce:
+Here is a summary of its performance:

 ![test_info](https://github.com/dianas11xx/Cue-Cetera/blob/main/ModelControl/readme_imgs/test_performance.PNG)

 ### Model observations